Redevelopment Authority of the County of Greene (RACG)

 Section 202 Supportive Housing for the Elderly Program

 It is expected that the rental or sale of renovated properties through the Acquisition, Rehab and Resale Program described above will eventually provide operating capital as well as a constant source of funds for RACG to take on other projects.

 Board meetings are held the second Monday of each month at 1:00 pm, in Room 14 of the Fort Jackson Building, 49 S. Washington Street, Waynesburg, PA.
 Click HERE for current board members and meeting dates/times.

 Redevelopment Authority News & Information:

 If interested in any of the properties listed above, please contact Dave Calvario, Executive Director for the Redevelopment Authority of Greene County at 724-852-5306 or email at: dcalvario.

 If you no longer want your application to be active, please let Dave know.
 Click HERE if you would like to complete a homeownership application.
-To begin the process of qualifying for a mortgage, contact Irene Keirsbilck, Housing Counselor Family Economic Success, with Community Action Southwest at 724-225-9550 ext.
+To begin the process of qualifying for a mortgage, contact Irene Keirsbilck, Housing Counselor Family Economic Success, with Blueprints at 724-225-9550 ext.
 431.

 Greene County Housing Plan & Policy (Jan.
 30, 2012): click HERE for copy.